-- (1) Any person who enters Namibia as contemplated in regulation 12 is subject to quarantine requirements as set out in and under these regulations and the health regulations or guidelines. - (2) All persons permitted to enter Namibia in terms of regulation 12, except for persons who enter Namibia in accordance with the provisions of regulation 12(2), must on entering Namibia be tested for COVID-19 during the period of quarantine. - (3) Except where subregulation (4) and (5) apply, all persons entering Namibia during the specified period are subject to mandatory quarantine at own cost. - (4) The following categories of Namibian citizens may be quarantined at the cost of the State - - (a) students enrolled for and undertaking a course of study at a school or an educational institution in Namibia or in a foreign country; - (b) State patients; - (c) health professionals; - (d) persons entering Namibia on humanitarian grounds; - (e) persons entering Namibia on official government business; or - (f) such persons as may be specified in the regulations issued under Sub-Article (5) of Article 26 of the Namibian Constitution. - (5) Namibian citizens who are unable to pay for the cost of quarantine as required by these regulations may request, in the form and manner determined under the regulations issued under Sub-Article (5) of Article 26 of the Namibian Constitution, that the State cover the cost of their quarantine. - (6) Namibian citizens who leave Namibia for private business during the specified period are, on entering Namibia during that period, subject to mandatory quarantine at own cost. - (7) A person who unreasonably refuses to be quarantined or tested as specified in subregulation (1) or (2) commits an offence and is on conviction liable to a fine not exceeding N\$2 000 or to imprisonment for a period not exceeding six months or to both such fine and such imprisonment.
+- (1) Any person who enters Namibia as contemplated in regulation 12 is subject to quarantine requirements as set out in these regulations and the health regulations or guidelines. - (2) All persons permitted to enter Namibia in terms of regulation 12, except for persons who enter Namibia in accordance with the provisions of regulation 12(2), must on entering Namibia be tested for COVID-19 during the period of quarantine. - (3) Except where subregulations (4) and (5) apply, all persons entering Namibia during the specified period are subject to mandatory quarantine at own cost. - (4) The following categories of persons may be quarantined at the cost of the State - - (a) Namibian citizens who are - - (i) students enrolled for and undertaking a course of study at a school or an educational institution in Namibia or in a foreign country, on entering or leaving Namibia; - (ii) State patients, on entering or leaving Namibia; - (b) health professionals employed by the State and on official duty, on entering or leaving Namibia; - (c) persons entering Namibia to provide humanitarian assistance; - (d) persons entering Namibia on official government business, and in the case of Namibian government officials on official duty, on entering or leaving Namibia; or - (e) such persons as may be specified in the regulations issued under Sub-Article (5) of Article 26 of the Namibian Constitution. - (5) Namibian citizens who are unable to pay for the cost of quarantine as required by these regulations may request, in the form and manner determined under regulations issued under Sub-Article (5) of Article 26 of the Namibian Constitution, that the State cover the cost of their quarantine. - (6) Namibian citizens who leave Namibia for private business during the specified period are, on entering Namibia during that period, subject to mandatory quarantine at own cost. - (7) A person who unreasonably refuses to be quarantined or tested as specified in subregulation (1) or (2) commits an offence and is on conviction liable to a fine not exceeding N\$2 000 or to imprisonment for a period not exceeding six months or to both such fine and such imprisonment.